Audit finds National Highway Traffic Safety Administration auto safety defect probes take too long

 The office has made progress in restructuring and modernizing its data and analysis systems, auditors determined, but weaknesses in meeting its own goals for timely investigations increase possible delays in probing important safety issues.

-The office also doesn’t always record key documentation in its investigative files as it analyzes safety defects.
+The office also doesn’t always record key documentation in its investigative files.
 In 22 of 24 investigations in 2018 and 2019, files were missing documentation.

 Also, in all eight investigations sampled by auditors in 2021, ODI didn’t follow procedures needed to evaluate the risk from potential auto defects.
 The office doesn’t have clear requirements for documenting investigations, and it doesn’t provide adequate supervision over investigators, the report said.